Top Ranked American Tennis Player Coco Gauff Gifts UNCF $150,000

-Washington, D.C., Jan.
-20, 2026 (GLOBE NEWSWIRE) -- UNCF is proud to announce a generous $150,000 gift from world ranked no. 3 professional tennis player Coco Gauff, which follows a $100,000 donation she made last year to UNCF.
+WASHINGTON, Jan.
+21, 2026 (GLOBE NEWSWIRE) -- UNCF is proud to announce a generous $150,000 gift from world ranked no. 3 professional tennis player Coco Gauff, which follows a $100,000 donation she made last year to UNCF.
 Like the previous gift, the latest contribution provides scholarships to students attending historically Black colleges and universities (HBCUs), who are playing competitive tennis.

 Gauff is a globally celebrated advocate for education and empowerment with impact reaching far beyond the tennis court.
 She is UNCF’s youngest major gifts donor and her commitment to uplifting the next generation of leaders aligns with UNCF’s vision to increase opportunities for HBCU students.